forceLain/forceLain.github.io/_posts/2017-07-26-kotlin-concision.markdown

 ```

 What you see is a function with: 1) named arguments; 2) default arguments.
-In the function body, we only check those coordinates which were been passed to the function.
+In the function body, we only check those coordinates which are passed to the function.

 Now, we are able to write this